arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 }
 ```

 Note that we have decided to call the test class `OrderCostTest` instead of just `OrderTest`.
-This emphasizes the idea that we should be testing behavior and not classes or methods.
+This emphasizes the idea that we should test behavior and not classes or methods.

-The decision whether to use more focused unit tests is a case by case choice.
+Whether to use more focused unit tests is a case-by-case choice.
 We can avoid a combinatorial explosion in tests on a higher abstraction level by writing some more focused tests instead.

 ## Primary Adapters